Super Bowl Most Valuable Player

-The Super Bowl Most Valuable Player Award, or Super Bowl MVP, is presented annually to the most valuable player of the Super Bowl, the National Football League's (NFL) championship game.
+The Super Bowl Most Valuable Player (MVP) award is presented annually to the most valuable player of the Super Bowl, the National Football League's (NFL) championship game.
 The winner is chosen by a panel of 16 football writers and broadcasters, and, since Super Bowl XXXV in 2001, fans voting electronically.
 The media panel's ballots count for 80 percent of the vote tally, while the viewers' ballots make up the other 20 percent.
-The game's viewing audience can vote on the Internet or by using cellular phones; Media voters are asked to vote with about five minutes remaining in the game, but are allowed to change their mind when the game ends.
+The game's viewing audience can vote on the Internet or by using cellular phones.
+Media voters are asked to vote with about five minutes remaining in the game, but are allowed to change their mind when the game ends.
 They can nominate one player from each team, with instructions to count their vote for the player on the winning team.
 Voters cannot select an entire unit.

 The Super Bowl MVP has been awarded annually since the game's inception in 1967.
 Through 1989, the award was presented by SPORT magazine.
 Bart Starr was the MVP of the first two Super Bowls.
 Since 1990, the award has been presented by the NFL.
 At Super Bowl XXV, the league first awarded the Pete Rozelle Trophy, named after former NFL commissioner Pete Rozelle, to the Super Bowl MVP.
 Ottis Anderson was the first to win the trophy.
-The most recent Super Bowl MVP, from Super Bowl LVII held on February 12, 2023, is Kansas City Chiefs quarterback Patrick Mahomes.
+The most recent Super Bowl MVP, from Super Bowl LIX, is Philadelphia Eagles quarterback Jalen Hurts.